rukor/I-D/httpbis-tcp/draft.md

 ## Number of open files

-A modern HTTP server will serve a large number of TCP connections and in most systems each open socket equals on open file.
+A modern HTTP server will serve a large number of TCP connections and in most systems each open socket equals an open file.
 Make sure that limit isn't a bottle neck.
 In Linux, the limit can be raised like this:

     fs.file-max = <number of files>